 No. Only if your child is uncomfortable.
 Fever helps the immune system fight infection.
 A child with a fever who's playing and drinking doesn't need medication just to "lower the number."

-Fever came back after a day without it — is that bad?
+Fever came back after a day without it.
+Is that bad?

 It could indicate a secondary bacterial infection or a more complex illness.
 Call your pediatrician the same day.